alexandrainst/doms_databasen/CONTRIBUTING.md

-# Welcome to doms_databasen contributing guide
+# Welcome to domsdatabasen contributing guide

 Thank you for investing your time in contributing to our project! :sparkles:.